LOADING ...

 This world was to see him born.

-He on up towards Harvard, he read his books of law;
+He went on up towards Harvard, he read his books of

-He his trees and horses, loved everything he saw;
+He loved his and horses, loved everything he saw;

 This was lucky to see him born.